 If you feel that the City of Cranbrook is responsible for any damage or injury sustained and you wish to make a claim, you are required, under Section 286 of the Local Government Act, to provide notice to the Municipality in writing of the time, place and manner in which the damage was sustained, within two months of the date the loss or damage occurred.

-If you wish to submit a claim, please fill out the Notice of Claim form, sign and date the form, attach all supporting documents and submit to:
+To submit a claim, please complete, sign and date the Notice of Claim form, and attach all supporting documents and send to: